mmmovania/PositionBasedFluids/README.md

+This is a slightly modified clone of position based fluids by Korzen that is compilable and runnable out of the box.
+The original repository is here https://github.com/korzen/PositionBasedFluids

 CUDA/C++ implementation of several papers in the spirit of developing a small demo similar to Nvidia's FleX framework (https://developer.nvidia.com/physx-flex)

 Papers implemented in part or in full: